emmadema/api-testing/README.md

 ## Choose your API

-For this lab, we will model these tests with the OMDB API, once we're done, you should choose an API that you think will be helpful for your Project, and test that in a similar way.
+For this lab, we will model these tests with the OMDB API.
+Once we're done, you should choose an API that you think will be helpful for your Project, and test that in a similar way.
 The structure of the tests will look the same, but you will need to use a different URL and change some of the details to match your API.

 ## Setup